bell07/bashscripts-kernel_cfg/README.md

  ## How to use

   1. Backup your current /usr/src/.linux config file
-  2. Create settings.txt from example.
+  2. Create settings.env from example.
 Check the settings
   3. Check if you need all configuration modules in cfg folder.
-Adjust the setting in settings.txt
+Adjust the setting in settings.env
   4. If you know additional settings you need, create new 99* file (like `cfg/99_my_settings.config`)
   5. run `sh kernel_cfg.sh`
   6. Check the config comparing with your backup